Samba (software): Version history

-Version 3.0.0, released on 23 September 2003, was a major upgrade.
-Samba gained the ability to join Active Directory as a member, though not as a domain controller.
-Subsequent point-releases to 3.0 have added minor new features.
-Currently, the latest release in this series is 3.0.37, released 1 October 2009, and shipped on a voluntary basis.
-The 3.0.x series officially reached end-of-life on 5 August 2009.

-Version 3.1 was used only for development.

-With version 3.2, the project decided to move to time-based releases.
-New major releases, such as 3.3, 3.4, etc. will appear every six months.
-New features will only be added when a major release is done, point-releases will be only for bug fixes.
-Also, 3.2 marked a change of license from GPL2 to GPL3, with some parts released under LGPL3.
-The main technical change in version 3.2 was to autogenerate much of the DCE/RPC-code that used to be handcrafted.
-Version 3.2.0 was released on 1 July 2008. and its current release is 3.2.15 from 1 October 2009.
-The 3.2.x series officially reached end-of-life on 1 March 2010.

 Security

 Some versions of Samba 3.6.3 and lower suffer serious security issues which can allow anonymous users to gain root access to a system from an anonymous connection, through the exploitation of an error in Samba's remote procedure call.

 On 12 April 2016, Badlock, a crucial security bug in Windows and Samba, was disclosed.
-Badlock for Samba is referenced by CVE|2016-2118 (SAMR and LSA man in the middle attacks possible).
+Badlock for Samba is referenced by CVE-2016-2118 (SAMR and LSA man in the middle attacks possible).

 On 24 May 2017, it was announced that a remote code execution vulnerability had been found in Samba named EternalRed or SambaCry, affecting all versions since 3.5.0.
-This vulnerability was assigned identifier CVE|2017-7494.
+This vulnerability was assigned identifier CVE-2017-7494.

-On 14 September 2020, a proof-of-concept exploit for the netlogon vulnerability called Zerologon (CVE|2020-1472) for which a patch exists since August was published.
+On 14 September 2020, a proof-of-concept exploit for the netlogon vulnerability called Zerologon (CVE-2020-1472) for which a patch exists since August was published.
 Some federal agencies using the software have been ordered to install the patch.